dwayne/elm-calculator-tutorial/src/application-logic/calculator/tokenizing-input.md

     | Div
 ```

-And, this is how `press` was implemented:
+And, this is how `press` is implemented:

 ```elm
 import Data.Digit as Digit